 “You can go golfing, fishing, dining and shopping on Florida’s Paradise Coast — and now you can go craft beer hopping,” says a smiling Scott Alexander, co-owner of Riptide Brewing Company.
 He’s sipping a Paddlepuss Blonde Ale in his micro-brewery’s cozy tasting room, just a few short blocks from 5th Avenue South, Naples’ main dining and shopping thoroughfare.

-Florida’s Paradise Coast has three craft breweries: Riptide, downtown; Bone Hook Brewing Company in North Naples; and Naples Beach Brewery, centrally located in a county industrial park.
+Florida’s Paradise Coast has several craft breweries including Riptide, downtown; Bone Hook Brewing Company in North Naples; and Naples Beach Brewery, centrally located in a county industrial park.
 “I guess there’s a bit of irony in the name,” says managing partner Scott Lawson with a grin.

 These spacious and casual beer emporiums have become local social hubs as well as great finds for visitors seeking an experience a bit different from the area’s bevy of upscale diversions.
 And nothing signals a destination’s youth movement like a craft beer scene (and the food trucks that come along with it).